NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Evaluation of

-\item \textbf{Manual QA validation - answer scoring.} This approach involves manually checking the quality of LLM-edited answers and scoring them.
-We used a 5-point Likert scale for various evaluation metrics, including \textit{clarity}, \textit{faithfulness}, \textit{informativeness}, and \textit{plausibility}.
-These metrics are selected from various related studies on the evaluation of natural language explanations \cite{huang-etal-2024-chatgpt, zavolokina2024think}.
-We provide detailed annotation guidelines for human evaluators in Appendix \ref{app:verifying_quality}.
-Due to the availability of native human annotators, the evaluation was carried out for two locations, such as Sudan and Yemen, on $\sim$350 examples from each test set.
-Each LLM-edited answer was annotated by three and two human evaluators for Sudan and Yemen, respectively.
-We presented the average Likert-scale scores for all the evaluation metrics in Table \ref{tab:annotator_likert_score}.
-Furthermore, we measured annotation agreement on ordinal scales using the agreement index $r^*_{wg(j)}$ \cite{james1984estimating}, which evaluates how the observed rating variance compares to the maximum variance expected under total disagreement.
-The values over 0.85 for Sudan and 0.86 for Yemen indicate a strong agreement~\cite{o2017overview}, as shown in Table \ref{tab:annotator_likert_score}.
-In addition, we analyze the annotations and find that 100\% answers were not edited by annotators for the Sudan data.
-For Yemen, the percentage of not edited answer was 92\%.
-Both human annotation results and analysis strongly suggest that LLMs are highly capable of QA annotation in the NativQA framework. \end{itemize}
+\item \textbf{Manual QA validation answer scoring.} We manually assess the quality of LLM-edited answers (text-based) by assigning Likert-scale scores from 1 to 5 for \textit{clarity}, \textit{faithfulness}, \textit{informativeness}, and \textit{plausibility}.
+We adopt these criteria from prior work on evaluating natural language explanations \cite{huang-etal-2024-chatgpt,zavolokina2024think}, and provide detailed guidelines in Appendix~\ref{app:verifying_quality}.
+Based on annotator availability, we evaluate two locations, Sudan and Yemen, using approximately 350 examples per test set.
+Each answer is scored by three annotators for Sudan and two annotators for Yemen.
+We report average Likert-scale scores for each metric in Table~\ref{tab:annotator_likert_score}.
+We also measure agreement on ordinal ratings using $r^*_{wg(j)}$ \cite{james1984estimating}, which compares the observed rating variance to the maximum variance under complete disagreement.
+Scores of 0.85 for Sudan and 0.86 for Yemen indicate strong agreement~\cite{o2017overview} (Table~\ref{tab:annotator_likert_score}).
+Overall, these results suggest that LLMs can effectively support QA annotation.